TrustworthyComputing/csaw_esc_2019/README.md

+# The final two challenge sets have been released [here](Challenge%20Releases) with instructions [here](final_phase.md).
+Please drag and drop the challenge set files into your VM.
+No additional sets will be released.
+Good luck to all the teams!

 # The fourth challenge set has been released [here](Challenge%20Releases) with instructions [here](final_phase.md).
 Please drag and drop the challenge set files into your VM.

 ### The third challenge set has been released [here](Challenge%20Releases) with instructions [here](final_phase.md).
 Please drag and drop the challenge set files into your VM.